jotavare/jotavare.github.io/docs/x86_assembly_nasm/data_and_memory/uninitialized_data.md

 ```

 {: .important-title }
-In x86 assembly, **sizes are not inherently understood**, so we need to provide context for data manipulation.
-That's why we first move the value `1` into the `bl` register and then transfer it into the memory space reserved for `num`.
-To access a **specific byte** of `num`, we can utilize expressions like `[num+1]` or `[num+2]` to reference the subsequent bytes in memory.
+In x86 assembly, **sizes are not inherently understood**, so I need to provide context for data manipulation.
+That's why I first move the value `1` into the `bl` register and then transfer it into the memory space reserved for `num`.
+To access a **specific byte** of `num`, I can utilize expressions like `[num+1]` or `[num+2]` to reference the subsequent bytes in memory.

 ----

 ### **Initializing Data (alternative)**

-Alternatively, we can initialize data with default values using the `section .data`.
-Instead of manually reserving and setting values, we can use the `dup` instruction to initialize memory with the specified value.
+Alternatively, I can initialize data with default values using the `section .data`.
+Instead of manually reserving and setting values, I can use the `dup` instruction to initialize memory with the specified value.

 ```
 section .data